 There are a number of things that can contribute to an addictive lifestyle.
-However, one of the most commonly recognized underlying cause of addiction is self-medication.
-People may self-medicate for a number of reasons.
+However, one of the most commonly recognized underlying cause of drug addiction and alcohol abuse is self-medication.
+People may self-medicate for many reasons.
 But, it’s usually done to numb psychological or emotional pain rather than physical.
 During treatment, it’s important for individuals to identify the underlying causes of their addictions.
 This way, they can confront these issues so they won’t be a risk to sobriety once treatment concludes.
 One of the reasons individuals may self-medicate with drugs and alcohol is trauma.
 Here at Mountainview Recovery, we understand the impact trauma can have on an individual’s life.
 So, we offer trauma resolution therapy to help individuals affected by trauma to learn helpful coping skills and manage symptoms of trauma so sobriety can be maintained.

 A traumatic scenario can be either a singular event or a series of consecutive actions.
 Either way, those struggling with trauma may experience:

 - Avoidance of loved ones and social experience

 - Numbing of previous emotion

 Those who have developed an addictive lifestyle as the result of self-medicating the emotional pain experiencing trauma can bring must address trauma during the time in treatment.
 Otherwise, experiencing a flashback or nightmare of the event could be a relapse trigger.
 And, established and long-standing sobriety will be nearly impossible.
 So, to help individuals resolve trauma and gain emotional wellbeing, Mountainview Recovery offers trauma resolution therapy.